 Marigold flowers vary depending on where they originate.
 The African marigolds have large flowers that look almost like pom poms.
 This variation can grow over 2 feet tall.
 They make great border pieces for your yard.
 The French marigolds also have large and luscious blooms.
 These flowers can grow from 5-18 inches tall.
-Their stems have a purple color to them.
+Their stems have a purple color.
 Also, the signet marigolds have small, almost daisy-like flowers.
 These plants are edible even if they don’t look like it.

 There are several types of marigold flowers, and some of them look very similar to Mexican Tarragon.
 The Antigua series are African marigolds that see large blooms.
 The gem series of marigolds grow single flowers and have fern-like foliage.
 The gem series are the edible flowers.
 They apparently have the best taste to them.
 Then there is the naughty Marrietta which grows a yellow flower with a burgundy center.

 Caring for the Marigold Flower

 Watering and Pruning